 The human gut is a fascinating place.
-It’s home to more than 10,000+ different species of bacteria, which means you have a lot of different microscopic creatures living in there.
+It’s home to more than 10,000+ different species of bacteria, which means you have a lot of other microscopic creatures living there.
 Lately, there have been a lot of questions about how our gut health affects our brain, mental health, mood, and more.
 This guide answers the most commonly asked questions about gut health.

 What is Gut Health?

 Gut health is your internal health.
 It’s about your bacteria, digestive system, immune system, and the nutrients you consume.
 Many things can impact your gut health, such as stress, diet, weight, medications, and even lifestyle.
 The best way to improve your gut health is to make specific lifestyle changes, like eating a healthy diet, exercising, and reducing stress.
 In addition, your health care provider can help you identify factors contributing to your gut health issues, like a diet low in fiber, high in processed foods, or low in fat can cause health problems.

 The human gut is a complex ecosystem consisting of trillions of microorganisms.
 Bacteria, viruses, and other “good” bugs make up this microbiome, which can affect our health in numerous ways.
 The gut microbiome is influenced by diet, nature, and genetics.
 It can also be impacted by medications and surgeries.
 Your gut microbiome is also influenced by stress.
 It’s been shown that people who experience higher levels of stress have less diversity in their gut microbiome.

 How Gut Health Affects Mental Health